- Search The Registry

 On this date in 1879 the Zulu-British War began.

 The Zulu kingdom, centered on the southeast coast of southern Africa between the Drakensburg Mountains and the Indian Ocean, surfaced in the early 19th century under the command of the great Zulu warrior-king Shaka.
 The Zulu nation in the beginning had no problem with the British, who founded it as the colony Natal, on the southern border of Zululand in the 1840s.
-But the British eventually saw the Zulu as a threat.
+The British eventually saw the Zulu as a threat.

 At first, the invasion was very one-sided.
 On January 12, redcoats defeated the warriors of Zulu Chief Sihayo kaXongo in the Batshe valley, along the Natal-Zulu border.
 Britain led their central army to camp at Isandlwana, the base of a 300-foot tall sandstone outcrop.
 Britain expected an attack but didn't anticipate that 25,000 Zulu warriors would converge nor that they would, in the span of about three hours, nearly wipe out the British army stationed there that day.
 Some 1,300 British soldiers and their African allies died; only 55 redcoats survived.
 Isandlwana was the worst defeat in British colonial history and, ironically, the death knell for the Zulu nation.